Table of Contents

 The Great Web Analytics Showdown: Matomo vs Google Analytics

-Decisions, decisions.
-In the world of web analytics tools, these two platforms are currently vying for attention.
-While both have unique advantages, they also have (or lack) features that could be potential deal-breakers depending on your agency’s specific needs.
-To help you make an informed choice, let's delve into a side-by-side comparison of GA-4 vs Matomo.
+While both platforms have unique advantages, they also have (or lack) features that could be potential deal-breakers.
+To help your agency make an informed choice, let's delve into more detail.

 Feature/Capability | Google Analytics 4 | Matomo |